c0lrm3r/cse15l-lab-reports/labs/lab7_report.md

 _    The only problem with being faster than light is_
 _    that you can only live in darkness._

-                - Sonic the Hedgehog, Year unknown
+_              - Sonic the Hedgehog, Year unknown_